How to Get Upvotes on Reddit: 12 Proven Strategies

 - Use them at submission time, when velocity matters most, not hours later

 If you want to buy Reddit upvotes to give your best content the launch it deserves, quality and delivery timing are the most important variables.
-A well-timed boost to a genuinely valuable post is an acceleration strategy.
-Upvotes on thin content in the wrong community will generate downvotes and flagging that no service can overcome.

 To get real Reddit upvotes that contribute to sustainable ranking performance, the content has to be worth upvoting in the first place.
 The service provides the spark — the content has to be the fuel.